hubmapconsortium/ccf-validation-tools/docs/Lung/change_suggestions.md

 **2 - epithelial cell of tracheobronchial tree --> serous cell of epithelium of bronchus**

-`tracheobronchial serous cell` should be an 'epithelial cell', but is is not.
+`tracheobronchial serous cell` should be an 'epithelial cell', but it is not.
 Once this is resolved, `serous cell of epithelium of bronchus` will be inferred as an `epithelial cell of tracheobronchial tree`.

 **3 - epithelial cell of tracheobronchial tree --> airway submucosal gland collecting duct epithelial cell**